LinkWellNodes/Documentation/blog/Chainlink_Direct_Request_Vs_Functions/index.md

 From [Chainlink's blog](https://blog.chain.link/introducing-chainlink-functions/), major benefits of Functions include:

-* **Trust-minimizated security:** Build upon time-tested decentralized infrastructure that already helps secure billions of dollars for Web3 apps.
+* **Trust-minimized security:** Build upon time-tested decentralized infrastructure that already helps secure billions of dollars for Web3 apps.
 * **Self-service model:** Get started in minutes with Functions' serverless development solution, which features a CLI, starter kits, and a debugging environment.
 * **Serverless runtime environment:** Run JavaScript (JS) code in a serverless manner so that you can focus less on infrastructure (ie, writing an external adapter), and more on your core application.